elgansayer/WebRTC-and-Nakama-addon-for-Godot-4./README.md

 a pretty good template project to start from.

 Download the full source code and import into Godot 3.2.3 to run.

+Run `docker-compose up -d` in the top-level directory of the code to start a Nakama instance with the default settings.

 In both local and online mode, gamepads are supported, using the XBox A button to attack.
 The keyboard controls are WASD for movement and SPACE for attack.